-The email message should include everything in the example above from the salutation on down.
+The email message should include everything in the example above from the salutation downwards.

-Thank you letters are so important in all aspects of your career.
-Review how to write a thank you letter, including who you should thank, what to write, and when to write an employment-related thank you letter.
+Thank you and appreciation letters are so important in all aspects of your career.
+Review how to write a thank-you letter, including who you should thank, what to write, and when to write an employment-related thank-you letter.

 Keep in mind that it’s important to thank everyone who helps with your career or job search.
-Look at these appreciation letters samples for ideas for letters and email messages to send to contacts who have provided assistance.
-These thank you for the job interview letter samples are good to know as well.
+Look at these sample appreciation letters for ideas for letters and email messages to send to contacts who have provided assistance.
+These "thank you for the job interview" letter samples are good to know about as well.

-If you need information on other types of letters, you find these letter samples to be helpful.
-The examples include cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, appreciation letters, business letters, and more great employment letter samples that will help you get all the employment-related correspondence you’ll need to write.
+If you need information on writing other types of letters, you may find these letter samples to be helpful.
+The examples include cover letters, interview thank-you letters, follow-up letters, job acceptance & rejection letters, resignation letters, appreciation letters, business letters, and more great letter samples that will help you access all the employment-related correspondence you’ll need to write.